 All pupils should bring filled water bottles to school that can be refilled during the day.
 The refilling of water bottles will be managed and supervised by the school to ensure that the safe refilling of water bottles is available to pupils who need/or request it.

-Where settings are observing guidance on infection prevention and control, which will reduce risk of transmission, closure of the whole setting will not generally be necessary.
+Where schools and childcare settings are observing guidance on infection prevention and control, which will reduce risk of transmission, closure of the whole setting will not generally be necessary.

 Under no circumstances should learners or staff attend schools/setting if they:

-- has tested positive for COVID-19 in the past 14 days.
+- they have tested positive to COVID-19 in the past 10 days, or

-We are encouraging parents and carers to take children to school by walking or cycling, or alternatively by private car, rather than using dedicated school transport.
+We are continuing to encourage parents or carers to take their children to school by walking, cycling, scooting or wheeling, or alternatively by private car, in order to reduce the capacity constraints.
 We understand that this will not be possible for some people.

-34. Will my child’s usual school transport route be running?
+29. Is my child’s usual school transport route running?

-For those pupils already in receipt of free school transport or for whom new arrangements have been put in place for September, the mainstream school transport routes will continue to operate as they did before the COVID-19 pandemic.
+For most learners who were in receipt of free school transport last academic year or for whom new arrangements have been put in place for the 2020/21 academic year, school transport routes will continue to operate as they did before the COVID-19 pandemic.

 If transport was not already provided or you have not received confirmation that your child has been allocated a free seat on school transport, you must make your own way into school.